 The journey back to town was fast and easy.
 The driver started the engine once we boarded the empty boat.
 Back again in Leticia, we stopped for drinks at Malecon Estanco bar.
 We’d walked past this place many times before but never stopped for beers until now.

 However, luck wasn’t on our side.
-Restaurants in Leticia mostly not open for businesses, or they ran out of Club Colombia too.
+Restaurants in Leticia were mostly not open for businesses, or they ran out of Club Colombia too.
 Tired of walking around, we finished off our beer hopping at Tierras Amazonicas Bar & Restaurante and before heading back to the hotel, I went over to Paisa Wing around the corner to grab some takeaway wings.

-For 24 pieces of wings, it cost 23,000COP, which was much cheaper than in Bogota that cost 32,000COP for the same amount of chicken wings.
+For 24 pieces of wings, it cost 23,000COP, which was much cheaper than in Bogota which cost 32,000COP for the same amount of chicken wings.
 However, the quality was incomparable to Bogota.
 Anyway, our beer hopping in three countries took less than 8 hours, and we enjoyed our last day in Leticia tasting different beers from three different countries!

 Travel Date: 17th October 2019